sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

  d.
 Then determine the **minimum sample size per strata**.
 By default it is 100.
 For the purposes of this test we will set it to 50, but in practice this should be higher.

  e.
-You can also check the “Do you want to modify the sampling size” box. <font color='red'> What does this checkbox entail?</font>
+You can also check the “Do you want to modify the sampling size” box. <font color='red'> What does this checkbox entail?
+Exported with this box selected and not selected, got the same (except for the coordinates) results for both cases.
+Not explained in the [SEPAL docs here](https://docs.sepal.io/en/latest/workflows/area_estimation.html). **_UPDATE:_** Found that it is used to update the table on the right with the new input in the **Minimum sample size per strata** cell.
+If unselected, then the number in the table will update automatically.
+If selected, then need to unselect (and select again) to update the number. </font>

  f.
 If you would like, you can edit the name of the file & download a csv with the sample design.
 The file contains the table shown above with some additional calculations.
 However SEPAL will automatically save this file.